Kong/kubernetes-ingress-controller/docs/guides/getting-started-istio.md

 ### Deploy ingress

 Define a `KongPlugin` rate-limiting access to 100 requests per minute.
-Define an `Ingress` telling Kong to proxy traffic to a service belonging to the sample application.
+Define an `Ingress` telling Kong to proxy traffic to a service belonging to the sample application:

 ```console
 $ kubectl apply -f - <<EOF